configu/docs/CONTRIBUTING.md

 ## The rest

-The rest of elements you could write as you would in native md: images, inline code, tables etc.
+The rest of elements you could write as you would in native md: links, images, inline code, tables etc.

+:warning: Note, that relative links to other documentation pages must start with `/docs/`.

 ## Custom